a-kramer/RPN-derivative/sh/README.md

 ### Functions (optional)

-Functions or rather *Output Functions* will be translated into on c function that returns a vector of values that depend on a state vector, parameters and time.
+Functions or rather *Output Functions* will be translated into one c function that returns a vector of values that depend on a state vector, parameters and time (and internally on the constants, of course).
 These functions can be used to model observable quantities of an experiment (for such cases where the state of the system cannot be observed entirely).

 This is an example for an output function: